jeffrummel/mbeu/src/site/index.md

 ## Philosophy

-MBE(u) attempts to create a cohesive naming and structure for the presentation layer, where the whole greater than the sum of its parts.
+MBE(u) attempts to create a cohesive naming and structure for the presentation layer, where the whole is greater than the sum of its parts.
 The naming convention helps unite content creation, strategy, design, and delivery.
 Common component names based on the purpose of the content give strategists and creators context to each content field they are populating.
 These names then become available to the designers to inform how the eye will move through the page.
-The design files can translate easily to the content management architecture and to the code that is ultimately published on the site.
+The design files can translate easily to the content management architecture and the code that is ultimately published on the site.

-The "__" and "--" separators established with BEM are the best I've seen.
-They're easy to read and interpret.
+The "__" and "--" separators established with BEM are easy to read and interpret.
 MBE(u) adds a bit of hierarchy and context to that structure.
-The practice of naming based upon purpose gives us predictability, flexibility and a common language for the full content life-cycle.
+The practice of naming based on purpose gives us predictability, flexibility, and a common language for the whole content life cycle.

 The MBE(u) methodology has been developed over years of learning, reading, and testing.
-It has been applied to small web-apps and websites of varying sizes.
-As with most things in this world MBE(u) works best on teams where there's trust, communication, clarity of scope and documentation.
+It has been applied to small web apps and websites of varying sizes.
+As with most things, MBE(u) works best on teams with trust, communication, clarity of scope, and documentation.